A Mathematical Lens for Teaching Data Science: Introduction

+Each of us is in a different place in our thoughts on connections between mathematics and data science.
+Some mathematicians have fully transitioned and consider themselves to be data scientists.
+Other mathematicians are working to understand what data science even \textit{is}.
+Which is to say that some instructors surely already incorporate ideas from data science in their mathematics courses (and vice versa).
+We hope to provide those instructors with new ideas for their classrooms.
+Other instructors may not have ever thought about connections between mathematics and data science.
+We hope to reassure those instructors that they should not fear embracing data science and that they can bring data science connections into their classrooms.
+Indeed, we believe that our manuscript can be worthwhile for all instructors, no matter their thoughts on the connections between mathematics and data science.

-In 2018, The National Academies put out a report {\em Data Science for Undergraduates: Opportunities and Options} \citep{nas2018} outlining a vision for the emerging discipline of data science at the undergraduate level.
+In 2018, The National Academies of Sciences, Engineering, and Medicine (NASEM) put out a report {\em Data Science for Undergraduates: Opportunities and Options} \citep{nas2018} outlining a vision for the emerging discipline of data science at the undergraduate level.
 A key goal of the report was to define what would give all students the ability to make good judgments, use tools responsibly and effectively, and ultimately make good decisions using data.
-The report defines the collection of abilities as ``data acumen.''
-Figure \ref{acumen} summarizes the components of data acumen\citep{nas2018}.
-We use the list to ground the discussion that follows, which hopes to connect data science curricula to the more familiar pedagogy used by many mathematical scientists.
-The {\bf {\em items in bold italics}} are ones that are considered in this paper.
+The collection of those abilities are defined in the report as ``data acumen.''
+Figure~\ref{fig:acumen} summarizes the components of data acumen\citep{nas2018}.
+Figure~\ref{fig:ds-process} provides an example of the data science lifecycle which is intimately connected to the items in Figure~\ref{fig:acumen}.
+We use the NASEM list to ground the discussion that follows, which hopes to connect data science curricula to the more familiar pedagogy used by many mathematical scientists.
+Whether you are a mathematician newly engaging with data science or a data scientist reflecting on its connections to mathematics, the argument that \textit{applying data science requires critical thinking}, something math instruction can nurture, is relevant to you.
+The {\bf {\em items in bold italics}} are ones that are considered in this article.